Colorado Mesa University: Engineering Partnership Program

 CMU maintains an Engineering Partnership Program with the University of Colorado Boulder; this program allows students pursuing degrees in Civil Engineering, Electrical & Computer Engineering, or Mechanical Engineering to complete the first two years of coursework with CMU faculty.
-The final two years are taught by CU Boulder faculty, all on CMU’s campus in Grand Junction.
+The final two years are taught by CU Boulder faculty, all on CMU's campus in Grand Junction.
 Upon completion, students earn a CU Boulder degree in their chosen engineering discipline.

-3+2 Program
+Rankings

-The 3+2 Concurrent Enrollment Program at CMU's Davis School of Business offers the opportunity for students majoring in Finance, Business Administration, or Construction Management to study at CMU for five years and graduate with both a bachelor's degree in their chosen discipline and a Master of Business Administration (MBA) degree.
+In 2026, U.S. News & World Report ranked Colorado Mesa University No. 14 out of 97 Regional Universities West, No.4 in Top Public Schools out of 18 Public Regional Universities West, tied for No.570 out of 686 universities in Best Bachelor of Science in Nursing (BSN) Programs, and No.29 in Top Performers on Social Mobility out of 37 Regional Universities West.